w3c/ldn/implementations/readme.md

 ---

 This file is a sample implementation report.
 Fork this repository, copy this file to a new `.md` file and change the name to your project name (in lower case with hyphens between words), and fill out the information in the report based on your implementation.
-When you are finished, submit a (https://help.github.com/articles/using-pull-requests/">pull request</a> and your report will be reviewed and added to the main repository.
+When you are finished, submit a [pull request](https://help.github.com/articles/using-pull-requests/) and your report will be reviewed and added to the main repository.

 Complete this report by filling out the checkboxes as appropriate.
 To mark one as successful/complete/true, add an `x` between the brackets, e.g. `[x]`.
 If the statement does not apply to your implementation, use `[na]` and add a sentence explaining why it does not apply.